Deer Seal

 Virasana can be deceptively difficult for beginners.
 Learn how to modify it for your body.

-Work your way up to Downward-Facing Dog with these prep poses—then master the full expression of the pose.
+Work your way up to Downward-Facing Dog with these prep poses—and build your confidence in the pose.

 Salamba Sarvangasana's alignment is delicate, complex—and upside down.
 Practicing it is an exercise in maintaining your attention.